-LEVEL 1 DISCIPLINE MINIMUM MAXIMUM School-based interventions/support and the following: Elementary One day detention Middle/High Up to three days detention Up to three days In-School Suspe
+LEVEL 1 DISCIPLINE MINIMUM MAXIMUM School-based interventions/support and the following: Elementary One day detention Three days detention Middle/High Up to three days detention Up to three days of In-School Suspension

 Level 2 Discipline is used for MINOR acts of misconduct.
 These include acts directed against people or property that do not seriously endanger the health or safety of others and serious disruptions of school order.
 Unique, serious, or multiple offenses may result in the offense being considered a Level 3 offense.